 - Devices to help you move around, such as a walker or crutches.

 - You will receive anesthesia to keep you comfortable and pain free during the surgery.
 The type of anesthesia you get depends on your health history and the medicines you take.

 - Your surgeon will make an incision over the hip.
-The size of the incision will vary depending on many factors, including your size and your surgeon’s preferences.
+The size of the incision will vary depending on many factors, including your size, your specific joint problem, and your surgeon’s preferences.

 - Your surgeon will remove the diseased bone tissue and cartilage from the hip joint, and insert the new, artificial parts.

 - You will be moved to the recovery room after surgery.

 What can I expect after hip replacement surgery?